bashclub/no-sub-hack/README.md

 # no-sub-hack
-This script hacks the proxmox server to not display the "No-Subscription" messaage box on login into pve-manager web interface
+This script hacks the proxmox server not to display the "No-Subscription" message box on login into pve-manager web interface